Encouraging self-expression through art

 This inspiring initiative was the brainchild of Christine Sheard – a highly respected speech pathologist and aphasia specialist at Macquarie – who understands how difficult and distressing it can be for people who have communication difficulty usually caused by stroke or injury to the brain.

 In September 2016, Stephen Thomson and Henry Chan joined, expanding the group to five people with aphasia.
 Most of the participants had no previous art experience.
-With the help of three passionate art instructors and committed speech pathologists and speech pathology students, the group have spent 10 weeks collaborating in the production of a series of artworks.
-These artworks are in the process of being combined to create one large piece.
+With the help of three passionate volunteer art instructors, committed speech pathologists and speech pathology students, the group spent 10 weeks collaborating in the production of a series of artworks.
+On display below is the artwork with the participants pictured in front after the complete series of artworks was combined to create one large piece, now on display in the speech and hearing clinic.

 Throughout the creative process, participants have enjoyed sharing their opinions on the direction the artwork should take and expressing themselves through their new-found skills in painting, drawing and collage.